Showing posts with label Praying the psalms with St B. Show all posts

 The Divine Office is, by its nature, deeply connected with the idea of the sanctification of time.

 Some of the connections in the Benedictine version of the Office are reasonably obvious.
 The spacing of the hours through the day, for example, gave it an equivalent to one of the old watches (of three hours), as well as a Trinitarian meaning attested to by St Cyprian.
-[1] Similarly, the use of twelve psalms (one for each hour) to mirror the number of hours of the day and night, that is Prime to None, and Matins.
+[1] Similarly, the use of twelve psalms (one for each hour) mirrors the number of hours of the day and night, that is Prime to None, and Matins.
 [2]

 Some perhaps are a little less obvious - the use of seven psalms in the twilight hours (Lauds, Vespers+Compline) to symbolise completeness, for example.